timothyrenner/svl/docs/tutorials/advanced_svl.md

     FILTER "date > '1960-01-01'"
 ```

-Now the plot looks much better.

 ![](../images/advanced_tutorial_filter_line.png)

 🎉 Much better! 🎉

-The most important thing to note is that SVL has _no idea_ what's in those quotes.
+The most important thing to note about `FILTER` (and really all of SVL's SQL support) is that SVL has _no idea_ what's in those quotes.
 It literally pastes the stuff in quotes right into the query.
 The field names of the dataset match the field names in the SQLite database.
 Other than that - there are no rules, so use with caution.
-I might have to rethink this when introducing remote data sources for security reasons, but for now it's only dangerous to you 😄.
+I might have to rethink this when introducing remote data sources for security reasons, but for now it's only dangerous to you 😉.

 ### Transforming Data

 I have a confession to make - I like pie charts.
 The caveat is that I pretty much only like them for one thing: counting null values.
+As an engineer who has to send data-powered software into production environments, I count null values a _lot_.
 I want to rewrite our pie chart to count the number of null locations in the Bigfoot dataset.

 Thankfully SVL doesn't support SQL just for filters.